bwasilewski/BenWas.com/src/blog/Bash-Has-a-VIM-Mode.md

 ---
-slug: "/blog/Bash-has-a-VIM-mode"
+slug: "/blog/Bash-Has-a-VIM-mode"
 date: "2020-6-22"
-title: "Bash has a VIM mode!"
+title: "Bash Has a VIM mode!"
 description: "One of the things I love about the terminal is that no matter how long you've been using it..."
 tags: